the-turing-way/the-turing-way/project_management/turing_mybinder_role.md

 This cluster also hosts Hub23, a private BinderHub for the Turing research community.
 Maintaining this infrastructure requires technical skill and a small time commitment that are detailed below.

-The Turing mybinder Federation administrator will report to Kirstie Whitaker, principle investigator of the Turing Way, and Malvika Sharan as community manager of the Turing Way.
+The [Turing mybinder Federation](https://turing.mybinder.org/) administrator will report to Kirstie Whitaker, principal investigator of the Turing Way, and Malvika Sharan as community manager of the Turing Way.
-Kirstie and Malvika will also provide support with any administrative tasks such as applying for credits and capturing impact of the federation membership (see the [Responsibilities](#responsibilities) section for further detail).
+Kirstie and Malvika will also provide support with any administrative tasks such as applying for credits and capturing the impact of the federation membership (see the [Responsibilities](#responsibilities) section for further detail).

 ## Requirements

-The person in this role must be a member of the Turing Institute with an `@turing.ac.uk` domain email.
+The person in this role must be a member of the Turing Institute with a `turing.ac.uk` domain email.
 This is due to the dependency on Turing internal processes/platforms, such as points 1 and 2 below.

-1) An account in the Turing's Azure tenancy
+1) An account in Turing's Azure tenancy
 2) Access to the `turingmybinder` subscription (can be arranged with IT Services through Top Desk)
 3) Knowledge of Kubernetes and Helm